bezzdev/discord_queue_bot/README.md

 `npm install`

-add your bot's token to the token.txt file
+replace content of the token.txt file with your discord bot's token

 ## Usage ##
 run with node.js